libretro/docs/docs/guides/controller-autoconfiguration.md

 If your OS does not support the controller, then RetroArch will generate an incorrect autoconfig file.
 You can try to re-map missing buttons before you give up and save the controller once again, but please do NOT modify the variables manually if you are going to submit your profile to our joypad profile repository; We rely on automated data to debug the autoconfig files.

-### Try the controller in a game
+### Try the controller
 1. If the controller support Bluetooth, make sure that that there's no Bluetooth latency.
 2. Make sure that your mapping is perfect by testing every button in the menu.
-3. Try all mappings by loading a game in a core that uses all mappings on your controller.
+3. Try all mappings by loading `Main Menu` -> `Load Core` -> `Start Remote RetroPad`.
+If not all buttons is working with RetroPad, report it, and try a game in a core that uses all mappings on your controller.
 After you have loaded the game it's possible that you have to change the native controller to your controller in `Quick Menu` -> `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls` -> `Device Index` -- for example if you want to use both thumbsticks you have to change `PS1` to `DualShock` in PlayStation cores.
 If it's difficult for you to find a game that uses all buttons, you can set `Settings` -> `Input` -> `Hotkeys` (for example Save state, Load state, Fastforward, and Rewind) for unused buttons, so you can evaluate all mappings.
 5. Use `Settings` -> `Inputs` -> `Port 1 Controls` -> `Reset to Default Controls` to clear manual bindings and rely on the new profile.
 6. Unplug your joypad an re-plug it.
 See if it is auto configured.